tuang3142/underground/journal.md

 - write about bcrypt (digest, virtual attribute: pw and pw confirmation, authentication, how good it is?)
 - why layout/_headers
 - no need specify link for user new?
+- what is uneditable input? search for it in project

 ## diary